Text Size:

 • The Subgroup will be accountable for all its actions.

-• The Subgroup will provide a verbal update (exception report) report to the UKAOS board every 3 months.
+• The Subgroup will provide a verbal update (exception report) report to the UKAOS operational steering group every 3 months.
 The Subgroup chair or deputy will be co-opted to attend the board meeting.

 • The subgroup will provide a written annual report using a standardised template and aligned with the UKAOS AGM process.